TERMS AND CONDITIONS

 9.1 Events of Default.
 Any of the following occurrences or events, by or against Commenco and by or against Customer, shall constitute a default under this Agreement:

-9.2 If either party defaults in the performance of this Agreement, the other party will give to the non-performing party a written and detailed notice of the default.
-The non-performing party will have thirty (30) days thereafter to provide a written plan to cure the default that is acceptable to the other party and begin implementing the cure plan immediately after plan approval.
-If the non-performing party fails to provide or implement the cure plan, then the injured party, in addition to any other rights available to it under law, may immediately terminate this Agreement effective upon giving a written notice of termination to the defaulting party.
+9.2 Termination for Default.
+If either party defaults under this Agreement, the other party may give to the defaulting party a written and detailed notice of the default.
+The defaulting party will have thirty (30) days thereafter to provide a written plan to cure the default that is acceptable to the other party and begin implementing the cure plan immediately after plan approval.
+If the defaulting party fails to provide or implement the cure plan, then the other party, in addition to any other rights available to it under law, may immediately terminate this Agreement effective upon giving a written notice of termination to the defaulting party.

 9.3 Obligation.
-Any termination of this Agreement will not relieve either party of obligations previously incurred pursuant to this Agreement, including payments which may be due and owing at the time of termination.
+Any termination of this Agreement will not relieve either party of obligations previously incurred pursuant to this Agreement, including payments which may be due and owing at, or for Services provided prior to, the time of termination.
 All sums owed by Customer to Commenco will become due and payable immediately upon termination of this Agreement.
 Upon the effective date of termination, Commenco will have no further obligation to provide Services.

-9.4 Termination of Maintenance Agreement.
-Either Party may terminate Agreement upon ninety (90) calendar days written notice, provided, however, such termination shall not eliminate any obligations (including, without limitation, executed Statement of Works) under this Agreement.
-Notwithstanding anything to the contrary, this Agreement may not be terminated pursuant to Section 9 during the initial six (6) months of this Agreement.
+9.4 Termination for Convenience.
+Either party may terminate this Agreement upon ninety (90) calendar days written notice.
+Notwithstanding anything to the contrary, this Agreement may not be terminated pursuant to this Section 9.4 during the initial six (6) months of this Agreement.

 Section 10.
 PROPRIETARY INFORMATION; CONFIDENTIALITY; INTELLECTUAL PROPERTY RIGHTS

 10.1 Confidentiality.
-From the Effective Date through the third anniversary of the termination hereof, each Party agrees, and shall cause its respective directors, officers, employees, consultants, advisors and affiliates, to each use commercially reasonable efforts to treat and hold as confidential (and not disclose or provide access to any person) all business, technical, financial or other information of the other disclosing Party (“Confidential Information”) including, without limitation, information relating to trade secrets, patent applications, product development, Customer lists, pricing and marketing plans, policies and strategies, training and training materials, details of Customer and consultant contracts, business acquisition plans and new personnel acquisition plans.
-Each Party further agrees to use (and not reverse engineer) the Confidential Information of the other disclosing Party solely for the purpose of advancing the business relationship contemplated under this Agreement as expressly permitted or directed by the disclosing Party.
+From the Start Date through the third anniversary of the termination hereof, each party agrees, and shall cause its respective directors, officers, employees, consultants, advisors and affiliates, to treat and hold as confidential (and not disclose or provide access to any person) all business, technical, financial or other information of the other disclosing party (“Confidential Information”) including, without limitation, information relating to trade secrets, patent applications, product development, Customer lists, pricing and marketing plans, policies and strategies, training and training materials, details of Customer and consultant contracts, business acquisition plans and new personnel acquisition plans.
+Each party further agrees to use (and not reverse engineer) the Confidential Information of the disclosing party solely for the purpose of advancing the business relationship contemplated under this Agreement as expressly permitted or directed by the disclosing party.

-ⅱ. information furnished to a Disclosing Party by a third party that does not involve a breach of the third party’s obligations to the other Disclosing Party;
+b) information received from a third party that does not involve a breach of the third party’s obligations to the disclosing party;

-ⅲ. information that was properly in the Receiving Party’s possession without restrictions prior to the date of disclosure to the Receiving Party;
+c) information that was properly in the receiving party’s possession without restrictions prior to the date of disclosure to the receiving party;

-ⅳ. information that the Receiving Party is required, by law or regulation to disclose;
+d) information that the receiving party is required by law or regulation to disclose; and

-ⅴ. information that the Receiving Party establishes through written records was developed independently of Confidential Information furnished to it; and
+e) information that the receiving party establishes through written records was developed independently of Confidential Information furnished to it.

-10.3 This Agreement does not grant directly or by implication, estoppel, or otherwise, any ownership right or license under any Commenco patent, copyright, trade secret, or other intellectual property, including any intellectual property created as a result of or related to the Equipment sold or Services performed under this Agreement.
+10.3 Intellectual Property.
+This Agreement does not grant directly or by implication, estoppel, or otherwise any right or license to or under any Commenco patent, copyright, trade secret, or other intellectual property, including any intellectual property created as a result of or related to the Equipment sold or Services performed under this Agreement.

 Section 11.
 MATERIALS, TOOLS AND EQUIPMENT

-11.1 All tools, equipment, dies, gauges, models, drawings or other materials paid for or furnished by Commenco for the purpose of this Agreement will be and remain the sole property of Commenco.
-Customer will safeguard all such property while it is in Customer’s custody or control, be liable for any loss or damage to this property, and return it to Commenco upon request.
-This property will be held by Customer for Commenco’s use without charge and may be removed from Customer’s premises by Commenco at any time without restriction.
+All tools, equipment, dies, gauges, models, drawings or other materials paid for or furnished by Commenco for the purpose of this Agreement will be and remain the sole property of Commenco.
+Customer will (a) safeguard all such property while it is in Customer’s custody or control, (b) be liable for any loss or damage to such property, and (c) return it to Commenco upon request.
+Such property will be held by Customer for Commenco’s use without charge and may be removed from Customer’s premises by Commenco at any time without restriction.

 Section 12.
 COVENANT NOT TO EMPLOY

-12.1 During the term of this Agreement and continuing for a period of two (2) years thereafter, Customer will not hire, engage on contract, solicit the employment of, or recommend employment to any third party of any employee of Commenco or its subcontractors without the prior written authorization of Commenco.
-This provision applies only to those employees of Commenco or its subcontractors who are responsible for rendering services under this Agreement.
+During the term of this Agreement and continuing for a period of two (2) years thereafter, Customer will not hire, engage on contract, solicit the employment of, or recommend to any third party the employment of any employee of Commenco or its subcontractors without the prior written authorization of Commenco.
+This provision applies only to those employees of Commenco or its subcontractors who are responsible for rendering the Services under this Agreement.
 If this provision is found to be overly broad under applicable law, it will be modified as necessary to conform to applicable law.

 Section 13.
 EXCLUSIVE TERMS AND CONDITIONS

-13.2 Customer agrees to reference this Agreement on any purchase order issued in furtherance of this Agreement, however, an omission of the reference to this Agreement will not affect its applicability.
-In no event will either party be bound by any terms contained in a Customer purchase order, acknowledgement, or other writings unless: the purchase order, acknowledgement, or other writing specifically refers to this Agreement; clearly indicate the intention of both parties to override and modify this Agreement; and the purchase order, acknowledgement, or other writing is signed by authorized representatives of both parties.
+Customer agrees to reference this Agreement on any purchase order issued in furtherance of this Agreement, however, an omission of the reference to this Agreement will not affect its applicability.
+In no event will either party be bound by any terms contained in a Customer purchase order, acknowledgement, or other writings unless the purchase order, acknowledgement, or other writing (a) specifically refers to this Agreement, (b) clearly indicates the intention of both parties to override and modify this Agreement, and (c) is signed by authorized representatives of both parties.

 Section 14.
 LIMITATION OF LIABILITY